Senator Ron Wyden asks Treasury what it's doing to track bitcoin

 The Securities and Exchange Commission has warned the public about the potential for "ICO scams," and this week regulators stopped food review app Munchee from raising $15 million this way.

-The senator's letter, addressed to acting FinCEN director Jamal El-Hindi, asked for a public response by Dec.
+The senator's letter, addressed to acting FinCEN director El-Hindi, asked for a public response by Dec.
 29.

 Jose Pagliery is the author of Bitcoin - And the Future of Money (Triumph Books, Chicago).